colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 ## The Architecture That Works: 7 Layers of Agent-Ready Enterprise Data Infrastructure

-Over the past two years, we've studied hundreds of production agent deployments across industries—from healthcare systems using AWS Bedrock, to financial institutions building on Azure OpenAI, to retailers deploying Google Vertex AI agents.
+Over the past two years, we've studied hundreds of production agent deployments across industries, from healthcare systems using AWS Bedrock, to financial institutions building on Azure OpenAI, to retailers deploying Google Vertex AI agents.
 We've analyzed documented case studies from AWS customer success stories, reviewed architecture patterns from Microsoft's AI documentation, examined Databricks' lakehouse AI implementations, and synthesized patterns from Anthropic's Claude enterprise deployments and technical blogs from Pinecone, Weaviate, and Neo4j.

 The patterns that separate success from failure are remarkably consistent.

 At Colaberry, we've synthesized these industry-wide patterns into the **7-Layer Agent-Ready Enterprise Data Architecture**.
-What you'll see in this book reflects not just our synthesis, but the collective lessons from enterprises who've already made this journey—documented in public case studies, technical documentation, and reference architectures from leading cloud providers and AI infrastructure vendors.
+What you'll see in this book reflects not just our synthesis, but the collective lessons from enterprises who've already made this journey documented in public case studies, technical documentation, and reference architectures from leading cloud providers and AI infrastructure vendors.

 ### The Seven-Layer Stack